rkonoplev/dniester/backend/src/main/resources/README.md

+> For full documentation, please refer to the [main README](../../../docs/en/README.md).

 # Application Configuration Files

 This directory contains the configuration files for the Spring Boot application.
 The setup uses a profile-based